 In order to qualify for childcare vouchers, your child must have already been born.
 You must be the parent, legal guardian or have parental responsibility for the child in question.

 They're not just for babies and toddlers!
 You can claim childcare vouchers for children up to the age of 16^.
-To find out more about parental responsibility, visit the HMRC website.
+To find out more about parental responsibility, visit the Government website.

 National minimum wage and national living wage

-Your employer needs to pay you on or above the national minimum wage (if you're aged 25 and over) and the national minimum wage (if you're under 25), even after deducting your voucher.
+Your employer needs to pay you on or above the national living wage (if you're aged 25 and over) and the national living wage (if you're under 25), even after deducting your voucher.

 For a personal illustrative financial calculation, you can enter your details into our online savings and eligibility calculator.
 You can also contact our Customer Service Representatives on 0345 002 1111 for further details.